-Title VII of the Civil Rights Act of 1964 clearly defines sexual harassment and places it in one of two categories – either hostile work environment or Quid-Pro-Quo.
+Title VII of the Civil Rights Act of 1964 clearly defines sexual harassment as a form of discrimination and places it in one of two categories – either hostile work environment or Quid-Pro-Quo.

-The EEOC (Equal Employment Opportunity Commission) broadens this definition and states that sexual harassment is any unwanted or unwelcome conduct or advance that gets in the way of an individual’s performance on the job or creates an intimidating or hostile environment at work.
+The EEOC (Equal Employment Opportunity Commission) broadens this legal definition of sexual harassment and states that sexual harassment is any unwanted or unwelcome conduct or advance that gets in the way of an individual’s performance on the job or creates an intimidating or hostile environment at work.